AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 ### LUMA with no extention dependencies

-* A LUMA merchant who has a required service installed (Live Search, Product Recommendations, Catalog Service)
+* A LUMA or Abode Commerce Core GraphQL merchant who has a required service installed (Live Search, Product Recommendations, Catalog Service)
 * Only sells simple, configurable, grouped, virtual, or bundle dynamic products
 * No third party extensions relying on the PHP core price indexer

 1. Enable new feeds.
 1. Install the catalog adapter.
-1. Disable the core price indexer.

-### LUMA with price index extension dependencies
+### LUMA and Abode Commerce Core GraphQl with PHP core price indexer dependencies

-* A LUMA merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
+* A LUMA or Abode Commerce Core GraphQL merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
 * Selling simple, configurable, grouped, virtual, or bundle dynamic products
 * With a third party extension relying on the PHP core price indexer